• Blog

 • 1970s

-Sympto-thermal method, combining rhythm, basal body temperature and cervical mucus changes, popularized
+The Sympto-thermal method, combining rhythm, basal body temperature, and cervical mucus changes, gains popularity

 • 1989

-Clearblue® launches world’s first one-step home ovulation test, measuring LH
+Clearblue® launches the world’s first one-step home ovulation test, measuring LH

 • 1999

-Two-Day Method and CycleBeads, both based on the Standard Days Method, introduced; Clearblue® launches first at-home fertility monitor measuring estrogen and LH, identifies a wider fertility window
+Two-Day Method and CycleBeads, both based on the Standard Days Method, introduced; Clearblue® launches the first at-home fertility monitor, measuring estrogen and LH, to identify a wider fertility window

 • 2004